riot-ci/RIOT/bootloaders/riotboot/README.md

 When building the bootloader, the global define `RIOTBOOT` is available.
 You can use this define to skip certain parts in `board_init()` (or `cpu_init()`) that should not be executed during boot.
+Note that this define is different from `MODULE_RIOTBOOT`, which is also defined when building an application that utilizes riotboot.

 # Single Slot
 Just compile your application with `FEATURES_REQUIRED += riotboot`.
 The header